25shmeckles/NaDA/Documentation/source/Results and Discussion.rst

 ----------------------
 Fastq files
 +++++++++++

-#Where are both the Fastq and vcf files derived from.
-Are they from healthy individuals, how many persons, ect.

 **Quality score distribution**.
 Fastq are text-based files derived from sequencers such as Illumina and Nanopore that contain a biological sequence and for every base a quality score. this quality score represents the sequencers ability to call a base as true, in other words, the score says something about how sure the sequencer is that the right base is called. if the score for the base is low, it's most likely the right base, while if the score is high the machine is unsure if it's the real base.
 Analyzing quality scores on sequences